-- 5 A. PHMSA's advisories ADB 08-02 and ALN 89-01 are both advisories which may be 6 referenced associated with mechanical couplings and electric resistance welded pipe.
-7 respectively.
-In addition, prior to 1970, many construction and maintenance methods, 8 which are today considered necessary for appropriate risk management, were not in 9 place.
-For example, cathodic protection practices were not as widely in use as they 10 are today, and in some cases not present at all.
-This means that the assets installed 11 prior to 1970 were operated for some period of life with substandard coating and 12 protection based on modern practices.
-As a result, it is not possible to maintain 13 cathodic protection sufficient to prevent ongoing corrosion and as a result the asset 14 risk must be mitigated through leak survey and replacement. - 15
+PHMSA's advisories ADB 08-02 and ALN 89-01 are both advisories which may be referenced associated with mechanical couplings and electric resistance welded pipe, respectively.
+In addition, prior to 1970, many construction and maintenance methods, which are today considered necessary for appropriate risk management, were not in place.
+For example, cathodic protection practices were not as widely in use as they are today, and in some cases not present at all.
+This means that the assets installed prior to 1970 were operated for some period of life with substandard coating and protection based on modern practices.
+As a result, it is not possible to maintain cathodic protection sufficient to prevent ongoing corrosion and as a result the asset risk must be mitigated through leak survey and replacement.

-16 Q. Are there any other integrity management related projects planned for the test 17 year?
+Q. Are there any other integrity management related projects planned for the test year?

-A. Yes, the Company is planning Picarro Advanced Leak Detection Technology implementation, Material Tracking and Traceability pilots and implementation, and a Proactive Legacy Crossbore Program implementation.
+Yes, the Company is planning Picarro Advanced Leak Detection Technology implementation, Material Tracking and Traceability pilots and implementation, and a Proactive Legacy Crossbore Program implementation.
 I will explain all of these in further detail next.

-1 VII.
+VII.
 ADVANCED LEAK DETECTION (PICARRO)

-3 Q. Are leak detection activities required under the pipeline safety regulations?

-- 4 A. Yes.
-Leak detection activities are required under 49 CFR 192.701 and 192.723.
-They

-5 are also required by IURC.
+- 4 Q. Are leak detection activities required under the pipeline safety regulations? - 5 A. Yes.
+Leak detection activities are required under 49 CFR §§192.701 and 192.723. - 6 They are also required by the IURC.

-- 6

-7 Q. Please describe Advanced Leak Detection Technology.
+Q. Please describe Advanced Leak Detection Technology.

-The Company has selected the Picarro SurveyorTM as its advanced leak detection 8 Α. 9 technology.
-The SurveyorTM uses a laser analyzer that can detect methane and 10 ethane in parts per billion.
-Traditional leak detection technology can only detect up to 11 parts per million, making the SurveyorTM one thousand times more sensitive.
-The 12 addition of an anemometer for wind speed and direction measurements, sub-meter 13 GPS and software utilizing analytics completes the technology package.
-As the 14 vehicle carrying the SurveyorTM travels over its specified area, leak indications are 15 created and mapped.
-A technician will visit each indication individually and validate 16 whether or not a leak exists.
-The technician will grade the leak and the normal repair 17 process will follow based on the leak grade.
+The Company has selected the Picarro SurveyorTM as its advanced leak detection technology.
+The SurveyorTM uses a laser analyzer that can detect methane and ethane in parts per billion.
+Traditional leak detection technology can only detect up to parts per million, making the SurveyorTM one thousand times more sensitive.
+The addition of an anemometer for wind speed and direction measurements, sub-meter GPS and software utilizing analytics completes the technology package.
+As the vehicle carrying the SurveyorTM travels over its specified area, leak indications are created and mapped.
+A technician will visit each indication individually and validate whether or not a leak exists.
+The technician will grade the leak and the normal repair process will follow based on the leak grade.